-- · We will provide a range of needs-based, flexible and accessible services, buildings and facilities. - We will work together with government departments, NGOs, and community to ensure the communities of the Lithgow region have access to services and feel supported, connected and united. - We will ensure that our rural and urban villages retain and celebrate their unique character and heritage from iconic buildings to village streetscapes. - We will manage and provide public places that promote physical activity and sport & recreational facilities that are accessible to achieve safe and healthy lifestyles. - · We will work together to ensure that all citizens of the Lithgow LGA feel safe, valued, skilled and connected.
+- · We will provide a range of needs-based, flexible and accessible services, buildings and facilities. - We will work together ensure the communities of the Lithgow region feel supported, connected and united. - We will ensure that our rural and urban villages retain and celebrate their unique character and heritage from iconic buildings to village streetscapes. - · We will manage and regulate public places to achieve safe and healthy lifestyles. - We will work together to ensure that all citizens of the Lithgow LGA feel safe, valued, skilled and connected.